esluyter/ESTimeline/README.md

 ## Hypothetical features
 - Timeline Clip -- embed one timeline in another!
 - Name clips to access them from other clips
+- Reference clips to create clones that all change together
 - Better GUI editing
   - Selecting / bulk editing clips
   - Insert / delete time